International

 • Make normal progress towards completing a program of study.

-• Depart the U.S. in a timely manner.
+• Depart the US in a timely manner.